Viashen-Pillay/Viashen-Pillay/README.md

 # Hi there 👋 I'm Viashen Pillay

 ## 🚀 About Me
-Passionate developer creating awesome projects!
-Welcome to my GitHub profile.
+Passionate developer who wants to learn as much as I can.
+I am interested in AI, Web development and App Development.

 ---